icefapper/lenlube/README.md

 outputs: 0 1 1 40 1 (i.e, 1 zero, 1 one, 40 0's, and finally a 1; not again that its output always begins with a 0)

-if you want to know why the output always begins with a 0, drop me an e-mail with a suggestive pic of your girlfriend attached. (just kidding :grin: she needn't be your girlfriend.)
+if you are really willing to know why the output always begins with a 0, drop me an e-mail with a suggestive pic of your girlfriend attached.

+just kidding :wink:
+she needn't be your girlfriend.